What Happens When You Block Someone on Social Media

 Blocking people on Instagram means they won’t be able to find your profile, posts, or story on the app.
 And don’t worry, people don’t receive a notification if you block them.
 If people you block mention you on Instagram, it won’t appear in your activity.
 After you block someone, their likes or comments stay on photos and videos.
 You can go back and delete them if you want.

 Like Facebook, it’s possible to see a little less of someone on Instagram without blocking or unfollowing them by muting their stories.
 Muting them ensures that their story isn’t near the top of your feed and it won’t automatically play when you watch stories.
-Don’t worry, it won’t vanish completely, but this is what could happen if all social media disappeared.
+Here’s what it means to restrict someone on Instagram.

 What happens when you block someone on Twitter